christiankozalla/nextjs-blog/posts/css-display-property-explained.md

 ### Many HTML elements are _inline_ or _block_ by default

-Everytime we use a `<div>` element, we actually use a block-level element.
+Every time we use a `<div>` element, we actually use a block-level element.
 Ooooops, I am glad you already knew that! :smile:

 Here's a list of most frequently used HTML elements and their default `display` property values.